 Central Pennsylvania College traces its history to 1881, when Joseph N. Currey founded the Pennsylvania Business College at 307 Market Street in Harrisburg, Pennsylvania.
-For the next 89 years, a continuous series of careeroriented business colleges existed on Market Street in the heart of the businessdistrict of Harrisburg, but their main focus was always clear - to be a career-oriented educational institution.
+For the next 89 years, a continuous series of careeroriented business colleges existed on Market Street in the heart of the business district of Harrisburg.
+Their main focus was always clear - to provide career-oriented education.

 In 1922, Professor William H. Hartsock was relieved from his position as head of the accountancy department at the Harrisburg Business College/School of Commerce located at 15 S. Market Square.
 Numerous faculty and anywhere from 150 to 250 Harrisburg Business College students followed Professor Hartsock, who, on October 30 that same year, opened the doors to Central Pennsylvania Business College, less than three blocks away.
-By 1923, all predecessor institutions (Pennsylvania Business College, Harrisburg Business College/School of Commerce) were non-existent.
+By 1923, all predecessor institutions (Pennsylvania Business College, Harrisburg College/School of Commerce) were non-existent.
 Only Hartsock's Central Pennsylvania Business College survived.

 In 1970, Central Pennsylvania Business School moved across the Susquehanna River to Summerdale, Pennsylvania.
-Bart and Jean Milano began the creation of the School's current suburban Harrisburg campus, featuring all new structures that included academic buildings, apartment style housing, and recreation facilities.
+Bart and Jean Milano began the creation of the School's current suburban Harrisburg campus, featuring all new structures that included academic buildings, apartment-style housing, and recreation facilities.
 The transition from business school to college began in 1977 when the Commission on Higher Education of the Middle States Association of Colleges and Schools accredited Central Penn.
 In 1999 the Commonwealth of Pennsylvania recognized Central Penn as a two-year college with degree granting privileges.
 In December of 2000, Pennsylvania's Secretary of Education approved Central Pennsylvania College to operate as a four-year degree granting college.

-In 2002, the College doubled the size of its academic buildings with the opening of the Advanced Technology Education Center, which also houses a conference center and restaurant operated by the Hilton Harrisburg & Towers.
-Later that year, Henszey's Bridge, a 133 year-old wrought iron structure listed in the National Historic Register, was installed in the center of the campus.
+In 2002, the College doubled the size of its academic buildings with the opening of the Advanced Technology Education Center, which also houses a conference center and restaurant.
+Later that year, Henszey's Bridge, an 1869 wrought iron structure listed in the National Historic Register, was installed in the center of the campus.
 It serves both practical and symbolic purposes.
-The Charles "T" Jones Leadership Library opened its doors in October 2002.
+The Charles "T" Jones

+Leadership Library opened its doors in October 2002.
 In addition to serving Central Penn's academic needs, it houses a collection of personal development and leadership materials from many of the country's top motivational speakers and authors.
 Constructed in the spring of 2003, the Craiger C. Parker Amphitheater showcases the College's core values and provides a scenic setting where outdoor classes and other activities can be held.

-Central Pennsylvania College Harrisburg's four-year, private, residential coeducational college.
-In addition to the above-mentioned academic buildings, conference center, library, historic bridge, and Parker Amphitheatre, the 34-acre campus includes furnished apartments, townhouses, recreational facilities, a travel agency, and a child development center.
-More recently, Central Penn began to offer degree completion programs in the Lancaster area, and online and blended courses to its student population.
+Central Pennsylvania College is Harrisburg's four-year, private, residential co-educational college.
+In addition to the above-mentioned academic buildings, conference center, library, historic bridge, and Parker Amphitheater, the 34-acre campus includes furnished apartments, townhouses, recreational facilities, a travel agency, and a child development center.
+Recently, Central Penn began to offer degree completion programs and online and blended courses to its student population.
 Central Penn's mission is to provide an education that prepares its graduates to obtain employment or advancement in their chosen field, continue their education, and be contributing members of society.